Updated on March 7, 2023

 Isopropyl alcohol is a powerful solvent most often used in industrial settings.
 The concentration is toxic on its own and can cause a number of negative side effects if applied to the skin.

-This product can be found in a diluted form (in different strengths) at drug stores where it’s generally safe for topical use on humans.
+This product can be found at drug stores in a diluted form that’s generally safe for topical use on humans.
 It’s also found in alcohol wipes, hand sanitizer, and rubbing alcohol.

 Rubbing Alcohol

-Speaking of rubbing alcohol, this product contains 70 percent denatured alcohol, most commonly isopropyl, but can also be ethanol.
+Speaking of rubbing alcohol, this product contains 70 percent denatured alcohol.
+This is most commonly isopropyl, but it can also be ethanol.
 It’s commonly used as a topical antiseptic as well as a cleaning solution.
 There is also a variant called isopropyl rubbing alcohol which contains 70 percent pure isopropyl alcohol.

 Witch Hazel